Introductory questions for DC Residents

 Step Three

-Dig in and start planting.
+Dig in and start planting

 Now comes the fun part!

-Here are some planting tips to help ensure success.
+Planting tips to help ensure success

 Assemble